lorentz95/Numerical_methods_for_physics/README.md

 ![Logo of the project](https://im.indiatimes.in/media/content/2019/Apr/nuclear_bomb_1554277711.jpg?w=640&h=427&cc=1)

 # Neural Network for Nuclear Physics
-> Additional information or tagline

-The project I am working on is a neural network that should analyse the initial conditions of a differential equation and make them evolve over time.
+The project I am working on is a neural network that analyses the initial conditions of a differential equation and make them evolve over time.

-## Installing / Getting Started
+## Getting Started

 A quick introduction of the minimal setup you need to get a hello world up & running.